Kubermatic branding element

 my-volume 3Gi RWO Retain Released default/my-claim ⠀⠀ 21m

-The output shows that the PV status has now changed from a “Bound” to a “Released” state, after the PVC is deleted.
+The output shows that the Kubernetes PV status has now changed from a “Bound” to a “Released” state, after the PVC is deleted.

 PersistentVolumes States